lambdaclass/concrete/ROADMAP.md

     obvious generated-code regressions.
 This is separate from the compiler performance-budget gates (a closed-Phase-4 deferral, now folded into Phase 17's artifact/stability hardening).
-33. [DONE — 2026-06-27; docs/MEMORY_MODEL.md + check_memory_model.sh] User-facing
-    memory model: move/copy/drop, cleanup, borrows, linear values, trusted/Unsafe escape hatches, definite initialization, and what is rejected — a narrative overview linking the canonical references (MEMORY_SEMANTICS / VALUE_MODEL / MEMORY_GUARANTEES).
-The invariant is stated explicitly and now backed by a
-    gate: safe Concrete has **no uninitialized reads by construction** — `let` requires an initializer (`let x: T;` is a parse error), so there is no uninitialized state and no need for definite-assignment dataflow.
-Found that the guarantee is grammar-level (stronger than dataflow analysis); added the invariant to MEMORY_SEMANTICS.md §1.
 34. Add cross-platform build sanity for the supported host set: macOS and Linux first, with CI coverage, reproducible commands, and documented toolchain expectations.